PeachyTree/shiro/README.md

 ## Filling out the .env / config.js file

-*Note: Remove the .example part from both the .env and config.js files, once you are done.*
+*Note: Remove the .example part from both the .env and config.js files, once you are done!*

 ### Bot-related Information:
 * `CELESTIA_TOKEN=` is the bot's token.
 You can get it from [here](https://discord.com/developers/applications/).